johanvandegriff/asciiradio/README.md

 ```
 arecord -f cd -t raw | oggenc -r -q 0 - | nc localhost 1338
 ```
+For the above command, you will need to install `vorbis-tools` and `netcat`.

 ## Other options